ledgerloops/jerboa/i-d.md

 It differs from some other cycle finding algorithms in that it does not require a central coordinator, or a bird's-eye view of the graph.

+This is a first version of this Internet Draft, and it is still expected to evolve significantly from here.
 --- middle

 # Terms